aascode/catpro/README.md

         |-- baseline.py: final baseline used for publication with parameters from baseline_ht.py
         |-- interpretation.py
                 - show top feature scores for a given input in a heatmap
+        |-- doc2vec.py: create doc2vec vectors for each segment in
+        |-- gpt2.py: have language model give diagnosis

 ```